kmcquil/LANDIS-II-HPC/running_sif_examples.md

 # Check if a node is owned by the root.
 Then check to see if root owns /scratch/singularity
 bsub -Is -n 1 -W 1 -m "n3i3-2" ls -l /scratch | grep singularity bsub -n 1 -W 1 -q sif -m "n3i3-2" -Is ls -l /scratch | grep sing

+# Check run time of the queue you need to use
+bqueues -l sif
 ```

 #### Run the model interactively